isw3d/TouchDesigner-Linux/README.md

 Some UI elements may appear blank.

 Solution:
+Add wine_ui_fixes.tox
-Add wine_ui_fixes.tox to your project (thanks to c0deous : https://derivative.ca/community-post/asset/minor-ui-fixes-touchdesigner-wine/73421)
+ to your project (thanks to c0deous: link
+)
 Click Fix Now

-Fonts will display correctly as long as the .tox is in the project.
+Fonts will display correctly as long as the .tox is in your project.

 Optional: Flatpak Filesystem Access

 If using Flatpak, you may not be able to open .toe files from your system.

-You can fix this using Flatseal:
+Fix this using Flatseal:

 flatpak install flathub com.github.tchx84.Flatseal